Moov-Organization/Moov-Documentation/docs/index.md

 [Moov Master Plan](master_plan.md): This document outlines how to raise money to fund the development of a decentralized ride hailing marketplace as well as a computer chip that make any car into a self driving car.
 It also describes the high level goals and timelines of the project.

-[MOOV, the decentralized Ride Hailing Marketplace](whitepaper/index.md): This document describes the open protocols that will be used to decentralize the ride hailing marketplace.
+[MOOV decentralized Ride Hailing Marketplace](marketplace.md): This document describes the open protocols that will be used to decentralize the ride hailing marketplace.

 [LNGA, the self driving car chip](avStack.md): This document outlines the technology for the self driving car chip and the plan for its development.